haolinsun0907/Pattern_Classification_Features_and_Models/README.md

 jupyter notebook
 ```
 open the file [demo.ipynb](demo.ipynb) to see the results

+# Full Report
+To see the details of implementations and results for each algorithm, please see the file **project1_report.pdf**

 # Repeat experiments
 All you need to do is run the following command to get all the results.